Last updated: October 04, 2024

 Cash out refinance alternatives

 While a cash out refinance can be a great option in some situations, it might not be right for you.
-There are alternative lending options to consider that provide cash that you can use to purchase a second home.
+There are alternative lending options that provide cash to purchase a second home.

 A HELOC is another option for borrowing against your home's equity.
-Instead of borrowing a lump sum upfront, a HELOC allows you to borrow money as needed.
-You'll have a credit limit, and you can borrow against that limit as you need funds.
-As a second mortgage, a HELOC won’t replace your current mortgage.
-This may be an option for individuals looking for flexibility when borrowing against their home's equity.
+Instead of receiving a lump sum upfront, a HELOC lets you borrow money as needed up to a specific credit limit.
+As a second mortgage, a HELOC won’t replace your current mortgage and may be an option if you’re looking for flexibility when borrowing against your home's equity.

 Rate-and-term refinance

 A rate-and-term refinance replaces your current mortgage with a new loan, possibly with a lower interest rate or a shorter term to save interest over time.
-Plus, since it's a conventional loan, you might be eligible for enticing benefits like no mortgage insurance or a higher loan limit.
+Since it's a conventional loan, you might be eligible for a higher loan limit, no mortgage insurance or other benefits.

-If homeowners save money with a rate-and-term refinance, those saved monthly costs from monthly payments could potentially go toward a down payment on an investment property.
+If homeowners save money with a rate-and-term refinance, those savings could go toward a down payment on an investment property.

 Home equity loan

-A home equity loan is a second mortgage where you borrow against the equity you already have in your current home.
+A home equity loan is a second mortgage where you borrow against the equity in your current home.
 Unlike a cash out refinance, this loan doesn't replace the existing mortgage on your property.
-Instead, it allows you to borrow a lump sum upfront and pay it back over time, often with fixed interest rates.
-A home equity loan can be a great option for individuals who want a set amount of money upfront without refinancing.
+Instead, it lets you borrow a lump sum upfront and pay it back over time, often with fixed interest rates.
+A home equity loan is an option for individuals who want a set amount of money upfront without refinancing their existing mortgage.

 Closing thoughts: Using a cash out refinance to buy an investment property

-By understanding the requirements of a cash out refinance and how it works, you could unlock the ability to purchase a second home.
-The amount of money you could receive from a cash out refinance often depends on factors such as your credit score, home equity, LTV ratio, and DTI.
+Understanding the requirements of a cash out refinance and how it works, could help you purchase a second home.
+The amount of money you will receive depends on factors such as your credit score, home equity, LTV ratio, and DTI.

-By making educated decisions about financing your investment property through a cash out refinance—or another option—you can put your money to work for you.
+By making educated decisions about financing your investment property through a cash out refinance—or another option—you can make your money work for you.

-If you’ve checked recent rates and you’re ready to apply with Discover Home Loans, look over this list for what to expect during the mortgage refinance application process.
+If you’ve checked recent rates and are ready to apply with Discover® Home Loans, look over this list for what to expect during the mortgage refinance application process.

 Please note: Discover Home Loans offers home equity loan and mortgage refinance opportunities, but does not offer HELOCs.